Cheryl Kickett-Tucker: Community work

 Kickett-Tucker is a director of Koya Aboriginal Corporation, a non-profit community organisation started in 2005 by her father, Allan Kickett.

 In 2008, she created Pindi Pindi, a community research centre for Aboriginal well-being.

 In 2015 she started Kaat, Koort 'n' Hoops, a basketball program for children, which has subsequently expanded to other sports.
 It was originally started for Aboriginal children, but now also accepts non-Aboriginal people.

 She is an honorary research fellow for the Telethon Kids Institute, and consultant for the Australian Indigenous HealthInfoNet.

-She is a member of the co-design group for the Indigenous Voice to Parliament, and in May 2021 co-facilitated a community consultation in Broome, Western Australia, that included students from the local high school.
+She was a member of the co-design group for the Indigenous Voice to Parliament, and in May 2021 co-facilitated a community consultation in Broome, Western Australia, that included students from the local high school.

 Awards and honours

 Kickett-Tucker has received numerous awards and honours, the more notable being: